kwaldenphd/json-xml-python/README.md

 5. The easiest way to think of JSON data as a plain-text data format made up of something like key-value pairs, like we've encountered previously in working with dictionaries.

-6. Example JSON string: `stringOfJsonData = '{"name": Zophie", "isCat": true, "miceCaught": 0, "felineIQ": null}'`
+6. Example JSON string: `stringOfJsonData = '{"name": "Zophie", "isCat": true, "miceCaught": 0, "felineIQ": null}'`

 7. From looking at the example string, we can see field names or keys (`name`, `isCat`, `miceCaught`, `felineIQ`) and values for those fields.